 Its crazy times we are in isnt it!
 Due to the current environment we have been making a few changes here at OzAquatec.
 We are committed to working through while we can, and we can do so in isolation if we have the work, but in order to keep ourselves, and you our valued customers safe, we have changed things up a bit.

-While we will have someone at the workshop most days (Bella must be fed!), particularly when we have BA fills to be done for our regular business customers, we are limiting our ópen’ hours to three days per week.
-Paul can work on regulators etc from home so there is no point making the hour long drive in and out each day unless there is a need for him to be here.
+While we will have someone at the workshop most days (Bella must be fed!), we are limiting our ópen’ hours to three days per week.

 Our opening hours from next week until further notice will be:

 - Tuesday – 10.30am to 2.30pm – otherwise by appointment

 - Wednesdays – 10.30am to 2.30pm – normal access but refer to the ‘rules of visit’ below